jundalisay/superb/content/en/research/socrates/timaeus/section-1b.md

 - Wherefore, using the language of probability, we may say that the world became a living creature truly endowed with soul and intelligence by the providence of God.

-Our second question is= In the likeness of what animal did the Creator make the world?
+Our second question is: In the likeness of what animal did the Creator make the world?

 - It would be an unworthy thing to liken it to any nature which exists as a part only; for nothing can be beautiful which is like any imperfect thing.
 - But let us suppose the world to be the very image of that whole of which all other animals both individually and in their tribes are portions.